Zachary2311/demo-progs/README.md

 - PostgreSQL storage for per-guild listener preferences.
 - Streams HLS segments directly to disk inside the bot's data directory until uploads complete.
 - Uploads finished downloads to Cloudflare R2 and reposts them as Discord attachments with a download button linking to the Cloudflare copy.
+- Automatically falls back to sharing only the Cloudflare link when a video exceeds the configured Discord upload limit.
 - Optional silent mode that posts only the Discord video attachment, with embeds available when desired.
 - Optional guild-specific command registration for faster iteration during development.
 - Automatically remuxes MPEG-TS HLS variants into MP4 with ffmpeg for reliable Discord playback.